gmansillo/Firedrive/README.md

 *Checkout this lightning tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E*

+Simple File Manager is a .
+It's very easy to use and configure.

-Simple File Manger is a simple responsive document manager for Joomla!
-3. There are hundreds of nice document managers for joomla already out there, but they are either:
+Simple File Manger is a simple Joomla! component that gives the possibility to create private user areas and to organize documents in safe download centers.
+There are hundreds of nice document managers for joomla already out there, but they are either:

 -  not responsive
 -  not flexible enough
--  not friendly
--  not user oriented
+-  not user-friendly
 -  have unnecessary dependencies to other libraries
 -  more annoying things